FerretDB/FerretDB/website/blog/2024-08-07-build-restful-api-deno-oak-ferretdb.md

 Since we are not working with a fixed schema or data type, we can update the genre for the data record to an array.
 That way, we can have it cover more than a singular genre.

-We willl use a PATCH reques to update the `genre` field of the record.
+We will use a `PATCH` request to update the `genre` field of the record.

 ```json
 {